 Implicit in this language is the suggestion that the school can override a child or family’s rights by a simple decision.

 Inherent in the Justice CORPS Initiative is the belief that all families have the primary right to decide how matters are handled, regarding their own children.

-The model also gives schools the opportunity to earn a Seal of Excellence in Child Safety by tracking a true record of incidents and striving to lower that number by 50% or more in three year cycles, until there is none.
+The model also gives schools the opportunity to earn a Seal of Excellence in Child Safety by tracking a true record of incidents – and quality of response by school officials – striving to lower that number by 50% or more in three year cycles, until there is none.